Mark Thiessen/NGS

 Paul’s nonfiction includes a trio of biographical collections profiling a hundred fascinating but little-known men and women.
 Secret Heroes portrays some of the most inspiring unsung Americans.
 Villains, Scoundrels, and Rogues depicts a startling roster of American ne’er-do-wells.
-American Trailblazers chronicles individuals who performed some unique original feat that’s been overlooked.
-The San Francisco Book Review says of Paul’s writing, “Author Paul Martin doesn’t know the meaning of the word boring.”
+And American Trailblazers chronicles individuals who performed some unique original feat that’s been overlooked.
+Three additional nonfiction books are associated with National Geographic—Land of the Ascending Dragon, Messengers to the Brain, and Science: It’s Changing Your World.
+Paul has also written two privately published works, a chapbook of poetry and a compilation of articles and recollections from throughout his journalism career.

 Contact: paul@paulmartinbooks.com